-Value Client Semantics Server Semantics None If host is not specified in a proxy, Ice uses the value of the Ice.Default.Host property.
+Value Client Semantics Server Semantics None If host is not specified in a proxy, Ice uses the value of the Ice.Default.
+Host property.
 If that property is not defined, outgoing connections are only attempted over loopback interfaces.
-If host is not specified in an object adapter endpoint, Ice uses the value of the Ice.
-Default.Host property.
+If host is not specified in an object adapter endpoint, Ice uses the value of the Ice.Default.Host property.
 If that property is not defined, the adapter behaves as if the wildcard symbol was specified (see below).
 Host name The host name is resolved via DNS.
 Outgoing connections are attempted to each address returned by the DNS query.
-The host name is resolved via DNS, and the object adapter listens on the network interface corresponding to the first address returned by the DNS query.
-The specified host name is embedded in proxies created by the adapter.
+The host name is resolved via DNS, and the object adapter listens on the network interfaces corresponding to each address returned by the DNS query.
+The specified host name is embedded in proxies created by the adapter if the endpoint specifies a fixed port.
+Otherwise, if the port is selected by the operating system, proxies will embed an endpoint for each address and the system allocated port.
 IPv4 address An outgoing connection is attempted to the given address.
 The object adapter listens on the network interface corresponding to the address.
 The specified address is embedded in proxies created by the adapter.
 IPv6 address An outgoing connection is attempted to the given address.
 The object adapter listens on the network interface corresponding to the address.
 The specified address is embedded in proxies created by the adapter.
 0.0.0.0 (IPv4) A "wildcard" IPv4 address that causes Ice to try all local interfaces when establishing an outgoing connection.
 The adapter listens on all IPv4 network interfaces (including the loopback interface), that is, binds to INADDR_ANY for IPv4.
-Endpoints for all addresses except loopback are published in proxies (unless loopback is the only available interface, in which case only loopback is published). " : : " (IPv6) A "wildcard" IPv6 address that causes Ice to try all local interfaces when establishing an outgoing connection.
+Endpoints for all addresses except loopback are published in proxies (unless loopback is the only available interface, in which case only loopback is published). "::" (IPv6) A "wildcard" IPv6 address that causes Ice to try all local interfaces when establishing an outgoing connection.
 Equivalent to (see below).
 (IPv4, IPv6) Not supported in proxies.
-The adapter listens on all network interfaces (including the loopback interface), that is, binds to INADDR_ANY for the enabled protocols (IPv4 and/or IPv6).
+The adapter listens on all network interfaces (including the loopback interface), that is, binds to INADDR_ANY for the enabled transport protocols (IPv4 and/or IPv6).
 Endpoints for all addresses except loopback and IPv6 link-local are published in proxies (unless loopback is the only available interface, in which case only loopback is published).

 There is one additional benefit in specifying a wildcard address for host (or not specifying it at all) in an object adapter's endpoint: if the list of network interfaces on a host may change while the application is running, using a wildcard address for host ensures that the object adapter automatically includes the updated interfaces.
 Note however that the list of published endpoints is not changed automatically; rather, the application must explicitly refresh the object adapter's endpoints.
-For diagnostic purposes, you can set the configuration property Ice.Trace.Network=3 to cause lce to log the current list of local addresses that it is substituting for the wildcard address.
+For diagnostic purposes, you can set the configuration property lce.Trace.Network=3 to cause loe to log the current list of local addresses that it is substituting for the wildcard address.